 false

-Concluding Remarks
+Concluding RemarksPermalink

 This model assumed a continuous, steady-state, flow of stack gases.
-Boilers don’t always operate that way and the model did not, for example, consider start-up or upset conditions that could lead to higher in-stack concentrations of carbon monoxide.
+Boilers don’t always operate that way and the model did not, for example, consider startup or upset conditions that could lead to higher in-stack concentrations of carbon monoxide.

-The model also assumed mixing was captured by a simple gaussian dispersion model.
-This model does not, for example, account for variability of wind-speed either with time or spatially – wind-speed typically increases with height – in this case I believe the model underestimates the degree of mixing.
-Nor does it account for interactions with buildings and potential down-wash, which can be very significant.
+The model also assumed mixing was captured by a simple Gaussian dispersion model.
+This model does not, for example, account for variability of wind speed either with time or spatially – wind speed typically increases with height – in this case I believe the model underestimates the degree of mixing.
+Nor does it account for interactions with buildings and potential down wash, which can be very significant.

 This also assumes no other sources of carbon monoxide, both at the facility surrounding the worksite but also potentially from some portable equipment.

-I think that, while modeling like this might be informative about the potential hazards, it is always good practise to develop a monitoring plan for the work area that includes the flue gases and any other potential substances to ensure workers on the scaffolding are not being exposed.
+I think that, while modelling like this might be informative about the potential hazards, it is always good practise to develop a monitoring plan for the work area that includes the flue gases and any other potential substances to ensure workers on the scaffolding are not being exposed.

 For a complete listing of code used to generate data and figures, please see the corresponding julia notebook